 - Exploring the increasing importance of food security in ongoing agricultural trade agreements

-- What are the attributes of the food that they want?
+- What are the priorities of conscious consumers?

 - Maximising the opportunity to leverage sustainability as a competitive edge and brand value for New Zealand exports